-For many people the ultimate sporting challenge is to run a marathon, a fearless few decide to tackle an IRONMAN, but for Seth Wise, none of these was quite enough.
-In April next year, Covid-permitting, he is going to be one of forty or so people to run the FVD North Pole Marathon – literally running on water.
+For many people the ultimate sporting challenge is to run a marathon, a fearless few decide to tackle an IRONMAN, but for Seth Wise, none of these is quite enough.
+In April, Covid-permitting, he is going to be one of forty or so people to run the delayed 2021 FVD North Pole Marathon – literally running on water.

 “The North Pole is the pinnacle,” says the former rugby player, who took up marathon running after he retired, “not many people will do it, or want to do it.”Seth Wise